AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Robustness/Multinops/tc.rst

-**sequences of multiple nop statements (e.g. null or pragma)**
+**Exercise sequences of multiple no-op statements (e.g. null or pragma)**

-Check that sequences of multiple "no-op" statements (constructs with no generated code, such as null statements or pragma) are handled properly.

-Exercise a package containing a subprogram with two consecutive "no-op" statements followed by a statement with code.
+Exercise a subprogram with two consecutive statements not generating code (e.g. null statement or pragma) followed by a statement with code.

-Verify that the two statements with no code are reported with the same coverage status as the subsequent statement with code.
+Verify that the same coverage is reported for all the statements, when the subprogram is called as well as when not.